wenbo5565/summary/README.md

 #### Optimization and Machine Learning (Theory)

 This section includes my projects on statistics, optimization and machine learning.
-These projects emphasize on theory and method of machine learning, statistics and optimization
+These projects are on theory and method of machine learning, statistics and optimization

   * Distributionally Robust Optimization